gothaw/dynamic-website/README.md

 **Model:** Model represents shape of the data and business logic.
 It maintains the data of the application.
 Model objects retrieve and store model state in a database.

 **View:** View is a user interface.
-View display data using model to the user and also enables them to modify the data.
+View displays data using model to the user and also enables them to modify the data.

-**Controller:** Controller handles the user request.
-Typically, user interact with View, which in-turn raises appropriate URL request, this request will be handled by a controller.
-The controller renders the appropriate view with the model data as a response.
+**Controller:** Controller handles the user requests.
+User interact with View, which in-turn raises appropriate URL request, this request will be handled by a controller.
+The Controller renders the appropriate View with the model data as a response.

  ![mvc-pattern](https://www.tutorialsteacher.com/Content/images/mvc/mvc-architecture.png)